openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/5_generics.rst

     let b2 = new B<'f0'>    // Compile-time error as "f0" does not satisfy the constraint 'keyof A' let b3 = new B<keyof A> // OK

-A type parameter of a generic can *depend* on some other type parameter of the same generic.
+A type parameter of a generic can *depend* on another type parameter of the same generic.

 If *S* constrains *T*, then the type parameter *T* *directly depends*